fransimo/esta-en-todos-nosotros/content/docs/first-part/talking_with_the_trees/_index.md

 Nothing happens outside of nature.
 A subway station 100 meters underground is as natural as a forest or bird nests.
 Believing ourselves separated from nature is a symptom of our blindness that extends to all areas of our lives.
 It is the expression of the ego.
 The same ego that can make us believe a Palestinian is different from an Israeli.

-We need the ego to protect ourselves and to develop individuality[^1], but we have lost balance.
-Believing that we can solve everything from the rational mind and individuality is a "modern" mistake, but it doesn't have to be a fatal one.
-We can still recover our sensitive capacities that go beyond the rational mind and reconnect with our essence, which is intrinsically linked to life.
+We need the ego to protect ourselves and develop individuality, but we have lost our balance.
+Believing that we can solve everything with our rational minds and individuality is a ‘modern’ mistake, but it does not have to be an irreparable one.
+We can still recover our sensitive abilities that go beyond the rational mind and reconnect with our essence, which is intrinsically linked to life.

-Life is a pulse that vibrates from the Big Bang, or the Om, within each of us.
-This life is also a bridge to *speak* with the other beings that accompany us.
+Life is a pulse that has been vibrating since the origin of the universe in each one of us.
+That life is also a bridge to *talk* to the other beings that accompany us.
 Feeling life within us is a step towards feeling it moving among us.

 # Listening to the Forest